-Executive Summary — The Big Picture of Geospatial & Routing Architecture
+Executive Summary: Geospatial & Routing Architecture

 The Engineering Challenge Building a modern logistics platform (like food delivery, ride-hailing, or fleet management) requires computing distances and Estimated Times of Arrival (ETA) at an immense scale.
 The $N^2$ Problem: If you have 1,000 drivers and 1,000 orders, calculating the distance between every possible combination requires 1,000,000 individual route calculations.
 Speed: These calculations must happen in real-time (under 50ms) to ensure seamless user experiences and prevent dispatching algorithms from timing out.
 Accuracy: The system must account for real-world constraints such as one-way streets, “no left turn” rules, and dynamic traffic congestion.
 Standard point-to-point APIs (like basic Google Maps API calls) are too slow and too expensive for massive Distance Matrix generation.
 You need an internal, highly optimized Routing Engine. ...